wwaihoe/mini-DSAI-project/README.md

 Models we focused on: Random Forest and K-Nearest Neighbours Classifier

-Maximum accuracy with cross validation (GridSearchCV) using K-Nearest Neighbours Classifier: 73.5%
+We used GridSearchCV to implement 5 fold cross validation for hyperparameter tuning.

+Maximum accuracy achieved: 73.5% (K-Nearest Neighbours Classifier) with true positive rate of 68.1%

 ## Closing Insights

-Models not accurate enough as diagnosis tool (would require reliable accuracy above 90%).
+Models had relatively high false negative rates above 30%, which would provide too much false assurance that would make individuals neglect the need for further screening and treatment.
+Models were also not accurate enough as diagnosis tool (would require reliable accuracy above 90%).
 However, the models are still useful as a preliminary tool for risk assessment.

 Possible improvements:
 Larger dataset with more useful features (eg. Average heart rate, symptoms of cardiovascular disease and parents' history of cardiovascular disease)